RAGNAROS-HS/Zamin/README.md

 # Zamin

-> *"Back to basics"* — Implementing various ML algorithms from scratch with a pure, low-level approach, and coparing them against each other.
+> *"Back to basics"* — Implementing various ML algorithms from scratch with a pure, low-level approach, and comparing them against each other.

 ## Overview